- As low as $339/Night

 - Approximately 1125 square feet

 Pelicans Landing offers guests a superb location with comfortable accommodation in Unit 125, a 3-bedroom, 2.5-bathroom condo on the north end of Myrtle Beach.
 Only 2 miles from Tanger Outlet shopping center, within walking distance to the ocean, and located in a peaceful corner of the coast, this unit offers cozy accommodations for up to 6 guests.
 Linens arrangements include 2 Queen beds and 2 twins.
-This first-floor condo has a entirely equipped kitchen, including major appliances like microwave and dishwasher, as well as cookware and flatware.
+This first-floor condo has a completely equipped kitchen, including major appliances like microwave and dishwasher, as well as cookware and flatware.
 For the guest?s convenience the condo contains multiple TVs, DVD player, and a private balcony.
-Savor the on-site outdoor pool or walk across the street to the beach!
+Appreciate the on-site outdoor pool or walk across the street to the beach!

 About the Area